If you’re on the hunt for a new water ionizer, and you’re here right now, then you want to know who wins the battle of Bawell vs Kangen.

 Why pay thousands more for something that’s doing the exact same thing?

 Well, for some people, the amount of money doesn’t matter when they buy a brand they love.

 It’s up to you to decide which brand you prefer and if the extra money for the Kangen Water machine is worth it.

-Additionally, there are positive customer reviews of Bawell on BBB.org.
+Currently, there are positive customer reviews of Bawell at BBB.org.

 What are Kangen Water machine owners saying?

 One of the biggest pros for some people is Kangen’s A+ BBB rating.

 Plus, they’ve been in business for 15 years.

 Although, I just looked at the customer reviews, and it looks like a mixed bag, with mostly positive reviews.

 Some of the negative feedback regarding a bad customer service experience is offputting.